jae0/bio.snowcrab/inst/markdown/06_fishery_model_summary.md

 - Female larval production peaked in 2017 and has since declined.
 - Recruitment continues at low levels, a noticible gap in recruitment to the fishery persists.
 - Predation mortality (Cod, Halibut, Skate) is likely high and causing reduced recruitment to the fishery.
-- Fishing mortality has been increasing since 2019.
+- Fishing mortality  XXX.
-- Fishable biomass continues a decreasing trend.
+- Fishable biomass  XXX.
-- PA template suggest "healthy zone".
+- PA template suggest "XXX zone".
-- A more careful harvest strategy would enable bridging this coming recruitment gap.
-- A reduced TAC is prudent.

-In N-ENS, though recruitment continues at low levels, a gap in future recruitment to the fishery is expected for the next 1-3 years

- bridging this coming recruitment gap.
-A reduced TAC is prudent.
+In N-ENS, though recruitment XXX.

 ## Conclusions: S-ENS

-- Viable habitat marginally improved relative to a historic low in 2022.
+- Viable habitat XXX relative to a historic low in 2022.
-- Female larval production peaked in 2023/2024.
+- Female larval production XXX .
-- Recruitment to the fishery from a strong year class has begun, full entry by 2025.
+- Recruitment to the fishery XXX.
 - Predation mortality (Halibut, Plaice, Sculpin, Skate) is likely high and causing reduced recruitment to the fishery.
-- Fishing mortality has been increasing since 2019.
+- Fishing mortality XXX.
-- Fishable biomass is at a historical low.
+- Fishable biomass is XXX .
-- PA template suggest "healthy zone".
+- PA template suggest "XXX zone".
 - Flexiblity in harvest strategy exists due to strong recuitment.
-- A status quo TAC is prudent until confirmation of recruitment.

-recruitment to the fishery is likely to continue at a moderate rate for the upcoming season

 ## Conclusions: 4X

-- Viable habitat has been at historical lows since 2015.
+- Viable habitat XXX,  historical lows since 2015.
-- Female larval production peaked in 2022.
+- Female larval production XXX.
-- Recruitment to the fishery in the near-term is not evident.
-There is a pulse 4-5 years away.
+- Recruitment to the fishery XXX.
 - Predation mortality (Halibut) and competition with other Crustacea is likely high and causing reduced recruitment to the fishery.
-- Fishing mortality has declined to negligible levels since a peak in 2019.
+- Fishing mortality XXX.
-- Fishable biomass is at a historical low.
+- Fishable biomass XXX.
-- PA template suggest "critical zone".
+- PA template suggest "XXX zone".
-- Stock status is extremely poor.
+- Stock status is XXX.
-- Fishery closure until recovery is prudent.

-   low to moderate levels of recruitment are expected for 2 years.
-   4X exists in the "cautious zone".

-   habitat has been depressed for many years.
-A reduced TAC is prudent.